mmestreprofluent/PyBlast/README.md

 ## Local alignment

 A blast command line can be launched using `BCLine`.
 By default only one core is used, unless `ncore` is provided (see below for more informations about how multiprocessing is done).
+If multiple cores are used, the default chunksize (corresponding to the maximum number of sequences in the query file of each process) is set to 200.

 ```python3
 from pyblast import BCLine